BY-LAWS OF THE ASIAN AMERICAN JOURNALISTS ASSOCIATION

 Section 4.
 ELECTION, TERM OF OFFICE AND QUALIFICATIONS OF ADVISORY BOARD.
 Members of the Advisory Board shall be chosen by the membership of the chapters no later than November 1st of each year.
 The term of office shall be two years, beginning January 1st of the following year.
 Each Advisory Board Member, including a Board member elected to fill a vacancy, shall hold office until the expiration of the term for which elected and until a qualified successor has been elected.

 If there is no candidate for the Advisory Board member, the chapter president may fill the position.

 Each chapter shall have one representative on the Advisory Board.
 Chapters with 100 or more paid full members may elect a second representative.
 To determine the number of Advisory Board members to which chapters are entitled, chapters are directed to refer to the number of paid full members as recorded by the principal office as of September 30 of the election year.
 The Governing Board may appoint an Advisory Board Member from the at- large or unaffiliated membership, who is eligible to hold office.

 The term of office of the Advisory Board shall coincide with the two-year term of office of the Governing Board.

 Section 5.
 VACANCIES.
 Vacancies on the Advisory Board must be filled by an election of the affected chapter if there is six months or more remaining in the term.

 Upon receipt of a letter of resignation, the local chapter shall issue a call for nomination and notice of an election within 60 days.
-The election shall be held at the chapter’s next scheduled meeting.
-If no candidates come forward, the local board may appoint a new director after a nomination period of at least 14 days has expired.
+The election shall be held at the chapters next scheduled meeting.
+If no candidates come forward, the local board may appoint a new director after the 60-day nomination period has expired.

 If there is less than six months remaining in the term, the local board may appoint a new director.